WPBeginner

 You can learn more about the Subscriber role here.

-To find out more about all the different user roles in WordPress and how they relate to one another, check out our beginner’s guide to WordPress user roles and permissions.
+To find out more about all the different user roles in WordPress and how they relate to one another, you can check out our beginner’s guide to WordPress user roles and permissions.

 Managing Users in WordPress

 As an administrator, you can add and remove users from your WordPress site at any time.
-After you have added a user, you can edit their profile at any time and change any information including passwords.
+After you have added a user, you can edit their profile and change any information, including passwords.

 Simply click on the Users tab in your WordPress admin to go to the user page.
 You can edit or delete a user at any time.